donnatopia/algorithms-practice/leetcode/229. Majority Element II/majorityElement.md

 Given an integer array of size `n`, find all elements that appear more than `⌊ n/3 ⌋` times.

+Follow up: Could you solve the problem in linear time and in O(1) space?

 ### Examples

 | Example| Input | Output |